iphyer/data-science-from-scratch_zh/chapters/Chapter_06_Probability.md

 ```

 The mean of a Bernoulli(p) variable is p, and its standard deviation is !pic
-The central limit theorem says that as n gets large, a Binomial(n,p) variable is approxi‐ mately a normal random variable with mean μ = np and standard deviation
+The central limit theorem says that as n gets large, a Binomial(n,p) variable is approximately a normal random variable with mean μ = np and standard deviation
  If we plot both, you can easily see the resemblance:

 ## For Further Exploration